LinkedIn Post Size and Image Dimensions for Every Format in 2026

 Use the recommended dimensions to create perfectly-sized images.
 Or use LinkedGrow to generate AI-powered images that are automatically sized for LinkedIn.

-Every LinkedIn image dimension at a glance.
-Bookmark this page for quick access whenever you need it.
+All LinkedIn post sizes and image dimensions in one quick-reference grid.
+Bookmark this page for easy access whenever you need it.

 Profile Photo